America McCutchen Drennan: Return to Japan in 1894

 Between Tsu, Shiroko, and Ueno, Drennan attended and superintended twelve weekly, five monthly, two semi-monthly meetings each month, with the prospect shortly of opening work in two other towns, this being in addition to Bible Training School, home duties, and general oversight of all the woman's work.
 In the fall of 1896, in her round of work, Drennan found a family consisting of a mother, two sons and three daughters, all very old and very poor people.
 They had given a five-year-old girl child a home, not from any feeling benevolence, but with the design of selling her for sex work.
 With the aid of the chief of police, Drennan secured the child, whom she adopted.
 The child did not know her name but was called Faith.

-In the year 1898, the Woman's Christian Temperance Union work was introduced, and a society organized with 20 members.
+In 1898, the Woman's Christian Temperance Union work was introduced, and a society organized with 20 members.
 Perhaps the most important new work started that year was the tent work, which began in September, with Mr. Banno preaching and distributing tracts to large audiences in Ueno.

 In the spring of 1900, at one time every member of Drennan's group, consisting of fifteen girls, had Influenza.
-She also suffered from two severe attacks from which she was slow to recover.
+She also had two severe attacks from which she was slow to recover.
 She arranged to accommodate many of the missionaries whom, on account of the plague in Osaka, she knew would wish to spend the summer away from there.
 Through her influence, a very wealthy man consented to have a number of cottages built near the sea.
 Drennan succeeded in getting four comfortable cottages built, where the missionaries could have a summer's rest.
 Her philanthropy did not stop here.
 She wrote to the consul to send her four or five families of refugees from China, who had barely escaped with their lives.
 To these she offered places free of rent.
-In September 1900, Drennan returned from the beach to Tsu, and took up her regular work, opening school on September 17th.
+In September 1900, Drennan returned from the beach to Tsu, and took up her regular work, opening school on September 17.